Tangoe/Mobile-Procurement-API-Documentation/tutorials/properties/index.md

 When making this API call, you must always set the **transactionType** query parameter (e.g., NEW_ACTIVATION, UPGRADE, SUSPEND, etc.).
 You also must also identify the vendor by passing either one of the two following query parameters:

 * **vendor** -- The ID of the vendor who will be fulfilling the order.
-This ID can be obtained from mutliple other endpoints, including /vendors, /catalog/plans, etc.
+This ID can be obtained from many endpoints, such as /vendors, /catalog/plans, etc.

-* **service** -- The ID of a service asset for which the order is being executed, when applicable.
-The backend system will look up the ID of the vendor who is associated with this asset.
+* **service** -- The ID of the service asset for which the order is being executed, if applicable.
+The backend system will look up the ID of the vendor who is associated with the service asset.

 Here is an illustration of what the order properties response could look like: